-On this incredible adventure designed specifically for Stella Maris College Manly, you will experience a section of The Larapinta Trail, one of the finest walks in Australia, sunset and sunrise over beautiful Uluru, wonderous Kata Tjuta (The Olgas), spectacular Ormiston Pound and the overall razorback rocky, red outcrops and sheer scale of this ancient land.
-We follow a diverse itinerary that will have you cover between five and ten kilometres for one day on The Larapinta Trail to give you a taste of this famous trail.
-You will need to carry only a light pack as a support vehicle will meet us at our campsites with bush tucker that will exceed expectations.
+This central Australia adventure has been designed specifically for Stella Maris College Manly.
+You will experience a section of The Larapinta Trail, one of the finest walks in Australia, as well as a sunset and sunrise over Uluru, the wonderous Kata Tjuta (The Olgas), the spectacular Ormiston Pound and much more.
+We've selected sections of the Larapinta Trail whereby you'll trek between five and ten kilometres in a day to give you a taste of this famous trail.
+You will need to carry only a light pack as a support vehicle will meet the group at our campsites, where the bush tucker prepare will exceed your expectations.
 Every day, you will be immersed in the stunning landscapes of the red centre, including some of the most spectacular sunrises and sunsets you will ever witness.
-We also spend time with local Traditional Owners as they talk to us about local art and the region in general.
-Included are also educational visits to the Flying Doctor Museum, School of the Air, Alice reptile centre and the Uluru Cultural Centre.
-We then top off this amazing, culturally rich week with a visit to the famous "Rock" - Uluru.
+We also spend time with local Traditional Owners as they talk to us about the tourism industry and the region.
+Included are also educational visits to the Flying Doctor Museum, School of the Air, Alice Reptile Centre and the Uluru Cultural Centre.
+We top off this amazing, culturally rich week with a visit to the famous "Rock" - Uluru.
 This is a school excursion that you DON'T want to miss!

-We rise early for breakfast and then a 3-4 hour drive to Kata Tjuta (The Olgas) and walk the Valley of the Winds.
-Depending on how we all feel, we have the option to walk the full 8km loop walk or take a shorter 3km section, then head to Walpa Gorge for a shorter 2.5km walk, walking between these massive domes.
+We rise early for breakfast and then a 3-4 hour drive to Kata Tjuta (The Olgas).
+We walk the 3km section of the Valley of the Winds, before heading to Walpa Gorge for a shorter 2.5km walk between these massive domes.
 Kata Tjuta is a group of large, domed rock formations or bornhardts and form one of two major landmarks within the Uluru-Kata Tjuta National Park.
 The Anangu Aborigines believe the great rocks of Kata Tjuta are homes to spirit energy from the 'Dreaming', and since 1995 the site is being used once again for religious ceremonies.
 Next we drive to the Uluru-Kata Tjuta Cultural Centre, just 1km from the Rock, a fabulous introduction to Uluru, where we'll take a guided tour.
 Displays and exhibits focus on Aboriginal law, religion and custom, as well as information on the natural and human history of the park.
 This evening we enjoy a spectacular sunset at Uluru.

-We will rise with the sun today, witnessing again the beautiful colours that paint Uluru which are different compared to Sunset and prepare for our days exploration of Uluru.
-There are several walks in and around the ‘Rock’ that we can choose to discover.
-We can walk the base walk that takes around 4hrs and 11km, or many other shorter walks such as Mala, Kuniya, Liru or Dune.
-We visit the Cultural Centre and learn about the creation stories from the Anangu people of the area.
+We wake early for sunrise, witnessing again the beautiful colours that paint Uluru.
+There are several walks in and around the Uluru that we can choose to explore, including the base walk that takes around 4hrs/11km, or many other shorter walks such as Mala, Kuniya, Liru or Dune.
+Our walk will be lead by an indigenous guide.
 All walks are dependant on our flight departure time and will be finalised closer to the day.
 After an amazing and life changing journey in the Red Centre of Australia, you will be transferred to Yulara airport for your flight back to Sydney.
-Your flight today is with Virgin Australia on VA1628, departing Yulara Airport at 13:50, arriving back in Sydney at 17:20.
+Your flight today is with Virgin Australia departing Yulara Airport at 1:50pm, arriving back in Sydney at 5:20pm.
 All services finish on arrival in Sydney.

 Per Person, Twin Share